King of the Ring (1996): Main event matches

 In the sixth match of the event, Goldust defended the WWF Intercontinental Championship against Ahmed Johnson.
 Johnson dominated most of the match.
 Goldust had nearly won the match after applying a Sleeper Hold, which he called Good Night Sweet Charlotte but did not pin Johnson and tried to further assault him but Johnson countered and hit Goldust with a Sitout Pearl River Plunge to win the match and the Intercontinental Championship.

 Next was the final round match of the King of the Ring tournament pitting Stone Cold Steve Austin against Jake Roberts.
 WWF President Gorilla Monsoon came to the ring during the match and offered Roberts to stop the match due to his rib injury suffered in his semifinal match against Vader.
 Roberts regrouped and refused to forfeit.
 He began attacking Austin and attempted to hit a DDT, but Austin avoided the move and began focusing on Roberts' injured ribs.
 In the end of the match, Austin hit a Stone Cold Stunner to win the match and the King of the Ring tournament.
 After the match, Austin mocked Roberts' Bible-preacher gimmick during his coronation as King of the Ring by uttering a quote:

 The main event featured Shawn Michaels defending the WWF Championship against the British Bulldog.
 Mr. Perfect was scheduled to referee the match but at the last minute President Gorilla Monsoon decided that Perfect would be refereeing outside the ring (due to Perfect's controversial refereeing at WrestleMania X) while Earl Hebner would be the inside referee.
 The match went back and forth with Bulldog's wife Diana and manager Cornette interfering on Bulldog's behalf on many occasions during the match.
 Bulldog's brother-in-law and teammate Owen Hart served as the guest commentator for the entire pay-per-view.
 In the closing moments of the match, Michaels attempted to hit Bulldog a Hurricanrana but Bulldog countered it into a Sitout Powerbomb.
 Michaels regained his momentum and hit Bulldog a Flying Forearm Smash, a Diving Elbow Drop and a Superkick, which he called Sweet Chin Music and attempted to pin Bulldog.
 Hebner and Perfect both began counting the pinfall.
 Hart left the commentary table and pulled Perfect out of the ring to prevent him from counting the pin but Hebner counted to three, allowing Michaels to win the match and retain the WWF Championship.
 After the match, Bulldog and Hart attacked Michaels.
 Johnson came to rescue Michaels until Bulldog and Hart's teammate Vader joined Bulldog and Hart to attack Michaels and Johnson.
 Warrior came out to rescue Michaels and Johnson from Bulldog, Hart and Vader and this ended the show.

+The event was followed by a non-televised match, which served as the final match for the live audience in which Hunter Hearst Helmsley defeated Aldo Montoya.